How To Lay And Maintain A Gravel Driveway In 7 Simple Steps

 Step 3: Decide edging for your gravel driveway

-TOP TIP: It’s always a good idea to make sure your gravel driveway edging is tall enough to ensure your gravel stays within the driveway perimeter.
+TOP TIP: Ensure your driveway edging is tall enough to keep the gravel within the driveway boundaries.

 Gravel Driveway Topsoil Removal

-Before laying your gravel driveway, you must first prepare the area.
-This may require removing debris, turf, or topsoil.
+Before you start to lay your gravel driveway, you need to prepare the area by removing any debris, turf, or topsoil.

-You will then need to dig out the area to a depth of between 50mm to 200mm.
-It is important that a minimum of 50mm is left for the gravel, and 150mm for the sub-base if you plan on including one.
+To do this, first dig out the area to a depth of 50mm to 200mm.
+Ensure that at least 50mm is reserved for the gravel layer, with an additional 150mm for the sub-base if you plan to include one.

-Ensure the base of your driveway is flat and compacted.
-Softer areas may require digging out and reinstating with MOT Type 1.
-For larger driveways, compacting the base layer may require a roller.
+Make sure the base is flat and compacted.
+Softer areas may need extra attention and should be replaced with MOT Type 1.
+For larger driveways, compacting the base layer might require a roller.

-We strongly recommend applying a layer of MOT Type 1 to your gravel driveway base.
+Next it’s time to lay the gravel for your sub-base.
+To do this, we recommend applying a layer of MOT Type 1 aggregate to your driveway base.

-MOT Type 1 aggregate is a bulk fill and levelling material that will ensure your driveway remains stable and doesn’t sink under the weight of vehicles.
-The size of the aggregate ranges from 40mm to dust.
+MOT Type 1 is a bulk fill and levelling material that ensures the stability of your driveway and prevents it from sinking under the weight of vehicles over time.
+The aggregate size ranges from 40mm down to dust.

-Remember to leave at least 50mm between the sub-base and the surface as this will be filled in with your decorative gravel.
+Remember to always leave at least 50mm between the sub-base and the surface for your decorative gravel.

 Gravel Driveway Weed Prevention Membrane